GilbertKMutai/Gilbert-Specialists-Tech/README.md

 # MagnusQ

 -MagnusQ is a website for a professional developer that helps him land prospects. <br />
--It has simple clean Ui and a robust back-end. <br />
+-It has a simple, clean Ui and a robust back-end. <br />
 -Hosted in AWS
 <br />
 <br />